 HostBee’s three quirkily-named shared hosting packages (Small Hive, Medium Hive, and Huge Hive) differ in disk space, email accounts, MySQL databases, addon domains, and parked domains.
 These averagely-priced plans are not the cheapest around.

-Payments can be made in New Zealand dollars via credit card on a monthly, semi-annual, or annual basis, with a discount for committing to longer than a month.
-Account activation is instant.
+You can make payments in New Zealand dollars via credit card on a monthly, semi-annual, or annual basis, with a discount for committing to longer than a month.
+The account gets activated instantly upon payment.

 Customer support is available via email, support ticket, or live chat.
 Unfortunately, live chat was unavailable at the time of writing this review, so I submitted a support ticket and sent an email instead.
 I received a reply within a couple of hours:

 To complement the one-to-one support, this host’s knowledge base contains a surprising number of articles.